JizongL/jizongL.github.io/_posts/2015-08-27-pathology-cases.md

 * [Electron microscopy](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/Screenshot%202015-08-27%2022.29.18.png)

-2. Why did this patient present with chest pain?
+### 2. Why did this patient present with chest pain?

 The patient may suffer [Libman-Sacks endocarditis](p 89 & p 130), possiblely related Thrombi, which can develop anywhere in the cardiovascular system due to [lupus anticoagulant](http://www.hopkinslupus.org/lupus-tests/antiphospholipid-antibodies/) which increases the ability of the blood to clot.

-##### 3. What are the major immunologic features of systemic lupus erythematosus (SLE)?
+### 3. What are the major immunologic features of systemic lupus erythematosus (SLE)?

 **from SLE ppt slide 15**

 Positive LE cell preparation.
 Anti-DNA.
 Antibody to native DNA, Anti-Sm.
 Presence of AB to Smith nuclear antigen.
 False-positive serologic test for syphilis known to be positive for at least 6 months and confirmed by TPI or FTA test.

-** from book Immunologic Abnormalities on page 126** Type 1 interferons
+**from book Immunologic Abnormalities on page 126**

+Type 1 interferons
 TLR signals
 Failure of B cell tolerance

-##### 4. Is lupus more likely to occur in males or females and in Caucasians or African Americans?
+### 4. Is lupus more likely to occur in males or females and in Caucasians or African Americans?

 More likely to occur in [females](http://www.lupusny.org/about-lupus/who-gets-lupus) and in African Americans.

-##### 5.What are lupus anti-coagulants and anti-phospholipid antibodies and what role do they play in the pathogenesis of SLE?
+### 5.What are lupus anti-coagulants and anti-phospholipid antibodies and what role do they play in the pathogenesis of SLE?

 Antiphospholipid antibodies are present in 40% to 50% of patients with lupus and react with a wide variety of proteins in complex with phospholipids.
 Some bind to cardiolipin antigen, used in serologic tests for syphilis, so patients with lupus may have a false-positive test result for syphilis.
 Antiphos- pholipid antibodies contribute to coagulation abnormalities (p127)

 Paradoxically, these antibodies interfere with clotting tests and are actually called “lupus anticoagulants.”
 Autoantibodies are also produced against clotting factors such as thrombin, and these too may contribute to clotting disorders. the term Lupus -anti-coagulants are actually a [misnomer](http://www.hopkinslupus.org/lupus-tests/antiphospholipid-antibodies/)

-##### 6. What does a biopsy of the erythematous skin rash involving areas of the body exposed to sunlight reveal?
+### 6. What does a biopsy of the erythematous skin rash involving areas of the body exposed to sunlight reveal?

-Histopathologic findings include **liquefactive degeneration** of the basal layer of the epidermis, **edema** at the dermoepidermal junction, and [mononuclear infiltrates](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/image2.jpeg) around blood vessels and skin appendages. also see [figure](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/image3.jpeg) Immunofluorescence microscopy reveals deposition of immunoglobulin and complement at the dermoepi- dermal junction (Fig. 4–19, B)
+Histopathologic findings include **liquefactive degeneration** of the basal layer of the epidermis, **edema** at the dermoepidermal junction, and [mononuclear infiltrates](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/image2.jpeg) around blood vessels and skin appendages. also see [figure](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/image3.jpeg) Immunofluorescence microscopy reveals deposition of immunoglobulin and complement at the [dermoepidermal junction](https://dl.dropboxusercontent.com/u/49272502/temp%20images/small%20group%201/Screenshot%202015-08-27%2023.27.19.png)

-##### 7. What percentage of patients with SLE has renal involvement?
+### 7. What percentage of patients with SLE has renal involvement?

 Although the kidney appears normal by light microscopy in 25% to 30% of cases, almost all cases of SLE show some renal abnormality if examined by immuno- fluorescence and electron microscopy.(p128)

-##### 8. Why did the patient develop exacerbations and remissions?
+### 8. Why did the patient develop exacerbations and remissions?

-##### 9. Why does a SLE patient have rheumatoid factors in the serum?
+### 9. Why does a SLE patient have rheumatoid factors in the serum?

 Because in lupus, the immune system attacks the body, including the joints.
 Rheumatoid factor is an antibody that becomes connected to another type of antibody called immunoglobulin.
 Together, these form an immune complex that can become involved in inflammation.
 [source](http://www.everydayhealth.com/rheumatoid-arthritis/testing-for-rheumatoid-factor.aspx)

-##### 10. What is the differential diagnosis of SLE?
+### 10. What is the differential diagnosis of SLE?

 * MNEMONIC  DOPAMIN RASH